Termite Damage vs Wood Rot: What Homeowners Should Know

 A close-up of subterranean termites among soil and decomposing wood

-• Use dehumidifiers in basements and crawlspaces
+• Run dehumidifiers in basements and crawl spaces

-• Fix plumbing leaks promptly
+• Fix plumbing leaks right away

-Annual Inspection Checklist
+Spring Inspection Checklist

 • Check for soft, spongy, or discolored wood

-• Test moisture levels in basements and crawlspaces
+• Test moisture levels in basements and crawl spaces

-• Inspect areas where wood meets soil
+• Check areas where wood touches soil

 Frequently Asked Questions